samiramrullah/Cyber-Security/README.md

-# Think like a hancker
+# Think like a Hacker

 ![Alt text](image-14.png)
 <br><br>